Prompts#

 **Instructions:**

-To patch/modify files, we can use an adapted version of git conflict markers.
+To patch/modify files, we use an adapted version of git conflict markers.

-This can be used to make changes to files, without having to rewrite the whole file.
+This can be used to edit files, without having to rewrite the whole file.

 Only one patch block can be written per codeblock.
 Extra ORIGINAL/UPDATED blocks will be ignored.